About Neurodiversity

 Stammering

-Usually becomes apparent while your child is still learning to speak, between the ages of 2 and 5.
+Stammering usually becomes apparent while a child is still learning to speak, between the ages of 2 and 5.

 As a child gets older and becomes more aware of their stammering, they may also change their behaviour in certain ways to hide their speech difficulties.